There are many benefits to volunteering not the least of which is the friendships that can be formed…..

 Dictionary.com defines the meaning of ‘Volunteering’ as to ‘give’ ‘bestow’ or perform voluntarily.

-The UPA of New South Wales is extremely proud of its 770 volunteers who on a daily basis, ‘give’ bestow’ and contribute their time and care to improve the lives of our residents in many many different ways.
-There is no end to the activities that engage, stimulate and provide entertainment and enjoyment for our residents.
+The UPA of New South Wales is extremely proud of its 770 volunteers who on a daily basis, ‘give’ bestow’ and contribute their time and care to improve the lives of our consumers in many many different ways.
+There is no end to the activities that engage, stimulate and provide entertainment and enjoyment for our consumers.
 UPA has residential facilities throughout the Sydney metropolitan and country NSW areas and there are opportunities for volunteering at every location.

 Research has shown that volunteering has the ability to improve the quality and health of those who donate their time and that older adults benefit the most and mental ailments may be healed through the simple act of helping others.
 There are many benefits to volunteering not the least of which is the friendships that can be formed, new people to meet and work with as well as contributing to the local community and gaining a sense of belonging.